 This process helps you find the things that cause the anxiety or negative feelings and work to wrestle away their control over your daily life.
 By doing this you may be aware of the events you have confronted in life, but they will no longer exert power over you.
 This is the Better Solution that gives you the life you always wanted to have.

 Today, many medications are available to assist you with your recovery.
 These work to block the cravings and the desire to drink or use drugs.
-Our Medical Director, a Licensed Physician, and our Clinical Director are both member of the American Society of Addiction Medicine (ASAM).
-They will work to find the appropriate medication to assist in your recovery.
+We are privileged to have a working relationship with a local Physician who is a member of the American Society of Addiction Medicine (ASAM).
+Medication-assisted treatment is instrumental in helping you recover easier and faster.

 Do Online Programs Work?